GradeSaver (TM) ClassicNotes: The Wars

 Part Five

-Robert leaves Barbara d'Orsey's home and heads back to battle on a small train.
-He gets hopelessly lost on the way and loses his pack, after many weeks of travelling in circles he arrives at Désolé, a mental institution.
-Shortly after reaching the bath house, he is brutally raped by thirteen number of his fellow soldiers.
-When he returns to his room, he finally receives his lost pack, and burns his picture of Rowena as an act of charity, reasoning that it would be horrible for something so innocent to exist in such a messed up world.
+Robert heads back to battle on a small train.
+He gets hopelessly lost on the way and loses his pack.
+After many weeks of travelling in circles, he arrives at Désolé, a mental institution.
+In the bath house, he is brutally raped by four men.
+Although he assumes that they are patients of the institution, he is horrified to learn that they are fellow soldiers.
+When he returns to his room, he finally receives his lost pack.
+He burns his only picture of Rowena, as an act of charity, reasoning that it would be horrible for something so innocent to exist in such a perverse world.